airbytehq/airbyte/docs/integrations/sources/salesforce.md

 - Stream has unsupported properties in schema: `base64` or `object`-like
 - Stream is not supported by BULK API (list was obtained experimentally)

-:::danger BULK API
+:::danger Force Use Bulk API

-If you set an option `Force Use Bulk API` to `true`, connector will ignore unsupported properties and sync stream using BULK API.
+If you set an option `Force Use Bulk API` to `true`, connector will ignore unsupported properties and sync Stream using BULK API.

 :::